aaronjohnsabu1999/mBAB/README.md

 - Python 3.11 or higher
 - `pip` and `venv` (usually bundled with Python)
 - A Unix-like shell (Linux/macOS or WSL on Windows recommended)
+- `make` (optional but recommended for easier setup and management)

 ### Installation Steps